Blue Comet: Accidents

-On Friday, December 26, 1935 the Blue Comet experienced a small fire in the roof of the dining car Giacobini.
+On Friday, December 26, 1935, the Blue Comet experienced a small fire in the roof of the dining car Giacobini.
 The fire was discovered while the train was en route to Red Bank by the chef, who promptly alerted the steward Lewis Herring.
 The two men attempted to put out the fire themselves using fire extinguishers; however, the origin of the fire was inaccessible.
 An overheated flue from the coal stove had caused some of the roof structure to burn between the ceiling and the roof of the dining car.

-Red Bank firefighters were summoned as the train pulled into the station, and the fire was quickly put out.
+Red Bank firefighters were summoned as the train pulled into the station and the fire was quickly put out.
 Damage was estimated at only $50.00.
 The passengers were unaware that there was any problem until they were politely asked to leave the dining car at the station.
 The Blue Comet was delayed for 39 minutes while the fire was put out and the dining car removed from service.
 The train arrived in Atlantic City only 22 minutes behind schedule.

-On August 19, 1939, train No 4218 was traveling east-bound with a consist of a combine Halley, a coach D'Arrest, a diner Giacobini, a second coach Winnecki, and an observation car Biela.
+On August 19, 1939, train No. 4218 was traveling eastbound with a consist of a combine Halley, a coach D'Arrest, a diner Giacobini, a second coach Winnecki and an observation car Biela.
 Engine No. 820, a 4-6-2 Pacific, was on point.
-Conductor Walsh and Engineman Thomas were in charge of the train, which was carrying 49 passengers and crew.
-Extraordinarily-heavy rains fell in the area throughout the day.
-It is estimated that roughly 13 1/2 inches of rain fell, and about 10 3/4 inches fell between 2 and 6 pm.
+Conductor Walsh and engineman Thomas was in charge of the train, which was carrying 49 passengers and crew.
+Extraordinarily heavy rains fell in the area throughout the day.
+It is estimated that roughly 13 1/2 inches of rain fell, and about 10 3/4 inches fell between 2 and 6 p.m.